African Studies (BA)

 Living in Africa

 When working to become an expert on Africa, it is important to gain personal experience of living and working in the continent.
-In your second year, you will spend a semester in an African country, developing your language skills, while also doing an internship at a company or organisation based in Africa or study at an African university.
-We have good connections with the University in Accra and work closely with Leiden University’s Morocco institute in Rabat, but we can also help to arrange a stay in another African country, including a region where Swahili is the main language.
+In your second year, you will spend a semester in an African country, developing your language skills, while also following courses at an African university.

 Throughout the programme, you will develop not only traditional academic skills, but also 21st century digital skills.
 You will learn, for instance, to use and build data bases, employ specific (visual) research tools, and analyse the role of modern media.
 In addition, you will have the opportunity to learn how to make documentaries, podcasts, blogs and use photographic material in your research.